Job losses, pay cuts and furloughs hit Omnicom, CEO tells staff in memo

 Staff reductions, salary slashes and furloughs are taking place across Omnicom Group agencies, the CEO has confirmed.

-The CEO stressed that Omnicom has limited the number of redundancies in exchange for furloughs wherever possible.
-He noted that, "with few exceptions," it has stopped all new hires, frozen salaries and reduced the number of freelancers.
+The CEO stressed Omnicom is limited the number of redundancies in exchange for furloughs wherever possible.
+He noted that, "with few exceptions," it has stopped all new hires, frozen salaries, and reduced the number of freelancers.
 Wren said leaders are attempting to move people from quiet business to more active parts of the network, including Omnicom Health Group.

 Additionally, the holding company is eliminating discretionary costs and capital expenditures, including participation in award shows and industry events.